vtex-apps/io-documentation/docs/en/Recipes/style/using-css-handles-for-store-customization.md

 ![css-handles-inspect](https://user-images.githubusercontent.com/5691711/70256857-ffdd8780-1767-11ea-936d-a98cbfc924c1.png)

-3. In your store theme code, create a file inside the `css` folder, with name displayed below the desired handle (in the example above, `vtex.menu.css`).
+3. Open the Store Theme code using the code editor of your preference.
+Then, create a file inside the css folder named after the text displayed below the desired handle.
+Following the example above, we would have `vtex.menu.css`.

-3. In the new file, use one of the CSS handles listed and customize its properties.
+4. In the new file, use one of the CSS handles listed and customize its properties.
 For example:

 ```css
 /* vtex.menu.css */